LegacyCodeHQ/eureka/README.md

 ### 1. Class visualization

-You must build the project first and then run the tool.
+You must first build the project and then run the tool.

 The command will start a web server on port 7070.
 Go to `localhost:7070` in your browser to see the diagram.
-The diagram will be updated in real-time as you make changes to the source code and compile the project.
+The diagram updates in real-time as you make changes to the source code and compile the project.

 For more options, run `twd watch --help`.